-Khanna Gems Group unveils their new logo | Business
+Khanna Gems Group Unveils their New Logo | Business

 - India

-Speaking about this recent change, Aaradhya Khanna says, "Out of all the planned changes, Logo is one.
-We wanted to revamp it since a long time and bracket our sub-brands under it.
+Speaking about this recent change, Mr. Aaradhya Khanna says, ''Out of all the planned changes, Logo is one.
+We wanted to revamp it for a long time and bracket our sub-brands under it.
 It's Navratri, and we thought of revealing it now.
 People have given us so much love and support.
 Hence our logo signifies people's trust in us.
 It's very simple and classy.
 We didn't want too loud and a messy one, so opted for this.
 It also defines our softness and simple approach in business.
 We have always aimed at serving our customers with more and more dedication.
 It's our pleasure to serve you all.
 Hoping you like our new logo.
-Stay tuned to see what new we have in store for you."
+Stay tuned to see what new we have in store for you.''
 We wish the entire team of Khanna Gems Group much luck and success.
+Image: Khanna Gems

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)